-The management of most skin disorders is multidisciplinary.
+The management of most skin disorders is with an interprofessional team.
 Healthcare workers including the nurse practitioner will often see skin lesions whose diagnosis may not be obvious.
 In such cases, a dermatology consult is highly recommended.
-Once te diagnosis of erythrasma is made, there are a number of topical and oral therapies.
+Once the diagnosis of erythrasma is made, there are a number of topical and oral therapies.
 Unfortunately, recurrence is a common problem.
 Patients with extensive lesions usually require oral antibiotics.
 The disorder may be followed by the primary care providers who need to be familiar with the adverse effects of the macrolides, which are frequently used to treat erythrasma.

 |||Dunn C,Applebaum DS,Dao H Jr, Widespread hyperpigmented rash present for 1 year.
 JAAD case reports.
 2018 Sep; [PubMed PMID: 30225330]|

 |||Torres-Navarro I, Erythrasma.
 Emergencias : revista de la Sociedad Espanola de Medicina de Emergencias.
 2018 Ago; [PubMed PMID: 30033708]|